 Distance From Asheville, North Carolina: 1-hour along the Blue Ridge Parkway past Mount Pisgah; About 33-miles from downtown Asheville

-Address: Looking Glass Overlook at Milepost 417
+Address: Looking Glass Overlook at Milepost 417; this is the location for the Skinny Dip Falls Trailhead

-Parking: Marked Overlook parking lot and surrounding dirt lots
+Parking: Marked overlook parking lot and surrounding dirt lots

 Hike Difficulty: Easy